-Oceanic Wind Energy Inc. ("Oceanic Wind" or the "Company"), previously NaiKun Wind Energy Group Inc, is incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange (TSXV - NKW).
-Pursuant to a resolution passed by shareholders at the Company's May 15, 2020 Annual General and Special Meeting, the Company has changed its name.
-Effective May 28, 2020, the Company changed its name to Oceanic Wind Energy Inc. The Company's registered office is at Suite 1000, 355 Burrard Street, Vancouver, BC, V6C 2G8.
+Oceanic Wind Energy Inc. ("Oceanic Wind" or the "Company"), previously NaiKun Wind Energy Group Inc, is incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange-NEX (TSXV-NEX : NKW.H).
+Pursuant to a resolution passed by shareholders at the Company's May 15, 2020 Annual General and Special Meeting, the Company changed its name effective May 28, 2020.
+The Company's registered office is at Suite 1000, 355 Burrard Street, Vancouver, BC, V6C 2G8.
 The Company's primary business is the development of renewable energy projects.
 The Company has been developing an offshore wind project on the north coast of British Columbia in Hecate Strait.
 As the Company has been in the development phase, it has not generated any revenue from the sale of wind energy.

-At the Company's May 15, 2020 Annual General and Special Meeting, shareholders were asked to consider and approve the sale of the development rights to its wind project.
-At the meeting, 50% of shareholders were represented and 99% of voted shares were voted in favour of the sale of the development rights to Northland Power Inc. ("Northland").
+At the Company's May 15, 2020 Annual General and Special Meeting, shareholders were asked to consider and approved the sale of the development rights to its wind project.
+At the meeting, 50% of shareholders were represented and 99% of voted shares were voted in favour of the sale of the development rights in its offshore wind project in Hecate Strait to Northland Power Inc. ("Northland").
 The definitive agreements related to this sale were signed on March 27, 2020 (the "Agreement") and can be found on the Company's website and on Sedar at www.sedar.com under Oceanic Wind Energy Inc., filed April 20, 2020, under the category of Material Document(s).
 On September 1, 2020 the transaction with Northland was formally closed.